machanism-org/ghostwriter-py/src/site/markdown/buid-and-publish.md

 <!--@guidance:
-You are an expert Python packaging assistant.
-Using general knowledge and the provided reference guide for building and publishing the
-Python package (which includes a Java/JPype component and installs that), generate a concise and clear explanation or tutorial covering:
+You are an expert Python packaging and Java integration assistant.
+Using general knowledge and the provided reference guide for building and publishing a hybrid Python-Java package (containing a Java backend bundled via a JAR, wrapped with JPype, and exposing a console command), generate a concise, step-by-step tutorial covering:

-1. Prerequisites & Tooling (Python, Maven, Build/Twine)
+1. Prerequisites & Tooling (Python, Java/JDK, Maven, build, twine)
-2. Building distributions (based on project review)
+2. Building Distributions (running Maven to package the JAR, then building Python sdist/wheel)
-3. Validation and Testing (`twine check` and local wheel installation)
+3. Validation & Local Testing (using `twine check` and testing the local wheel in a virtual environment)
-4. Publishing to TestPyPI and PyPI
+4. Publishing to TestPyPI and Production PyPI (using twine and API tokens)
-5. Installing and verifying the package from TestPyPI and PyPI
+5. Installing & Verifying from Repositories (handling index fallbacks for dependencies like jpype1)
+6. Execution Guidelines (how to invoke the tool via console script, python module, or code API, including JAVA_HOME handling)

+Requirements for the output:
+- Provide all terminal code blocks and automation steps specifically tailored for the **Windows Command Prompt (batch/cmd)** using standard `.bat` syntax (e.g., using `set`, `python -m venv`, and `.venv\Scripts\activate.bat`).
-Keep the output minimal, structured, and easy to read with code blocks where appropriate.
+- Keep the output minimal, highly structured, and easy to follow with clean code blocks.
 -->

 # Build and publish